Updated February 2023

 A Community Support Worker (CSW) diploma is a quick, efficient way to start a career in social services.

-We have been delivering CSW training (both on campus and online) for several years.
+We have been delivering CSW training for several years.

 So, exactly what topics and skills are covered in a CSW diploma?
 How does it prepare you for the challenges of supporting at-risk people?

 Read on for a good preview of what you’ll be learning in class.

 One in five Canadians suffers from a mental health disorder.
 By age 40, about half our population will have (or have had) a mental illness, according to the Canadian Mental Health Association.